Hernandez227/gitcheatsheet/README.txt

-git fetch -- If you want to obtain your remote projects git remote rename-- This is for rename the file that you uploaded git show---- You can see the tag information along with the commit
+git fetch -- If you want to obtain your remote projects git remote rename-- This is for rename the file that you uploaded git show---- You can see the tag information along with the commit git diff--staged This command compares your prepared changes with the last confirmed snapshot. git diff--cached To see what you have prepared so far git difftoolyou will be able to see the changes with programs of this type like Araxis, emerge, vimdiff and more. git commit -a You will have Git automatically prepare all tracked files before committing them, saving you from the git add step